DevExpress/devextreme-demos/JSDemos/Demos/HtmlEditor/OutputFormats/description.md

-Use the [valueType](/Documentation/ApiReference/UI_Components/dxHtmlEditor/Configuration/#valueType) property to set the output format to HTML or Markdown.
-Import the Markdown converter as specified in the **valueType** article if you are using Markdown.
-If you need to access the content of HtmlEditor, use the [value](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxHtmlEditor/Configuration/#value) property.
+Our HtmlEditor supports the HTML and Markdown output formats.
+To specify the format, use the [valueType] property.
+If you use Markdown, import the Markdown converter as described in the **valueType** article.

+The HtmlEditor stores the markup in the [value] property.
+In this demo, the value is displayed under the HtmlEditor.
+You can use the Html and Markdown buttons to switch between output formats.